longvd336/longvd336.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/one.jpg){: .align-right width="300px"}

 👨🏻‍💻 I have recently earned an Honors Engineering Degree in Electronics and Telecommunications from the Posts and Telecommunications Institute of Technology (PTIT) in Hanoi, Vietnam.
-Currently, I am serving as a Teaching Assistant at the Telecommunications Faculty I within PTIT.
+Currently, I am serving as a Lecturer Assistant at the Telecommunications Faculty I within PTIT.

-🔬 My research interests are in Bioinformatics and Applying Machine Learning in solving real world problems.
+🔬 My research interests include Machine Learning and Applying AI for dealing with sustainable development issue.

-📚 I am currently seeking opportunities to pursue a Ph.D. in the field of Machine Learning in Europe.
+📚 I will be going to the New Jersey Institute of Technology in Fall 2024 to pursue a PhD degree in Data Science under the guidance of Professor.
+Hai Phan:D

 📽️ I'm also keen to provide assistance to others on their journey in the fields of Machine Learning and Computer Networks.